RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 #### Steps to generate the alerts

-- Wazuh automatically reads the `/var/log/osquery/osqueryd.results.log` and generates alerts based on the obtained information
+- Wazuh automatically reads the `/var/log/osquery/osqueryd.results.log` and generates alerts based on the obtained information.

 #### Alerts